 By mandating a blanket offer, the rule prevented buyer agents from competing on price to attract clients.
 This, in turn, kept commission rates artificially high.

-The firms presented evidence that buyer agents would often "steer" their clients toward properties offering higher commission splits, regardless of the home's suitability for the buyer.
-This created a perverse incentive that harmed both buyers and sellers.
+The evidence showed that buyer agents would often "steer" their clients toward properties offering higher commission splits, regardless of the home's suitability for the buyer.
+This created a perverse incentive that harmed both buyers and sellers—and it was all hidden from view.

 Legal Strategies Guide